• IMMUNIZATION REQUIREMENT FOR RISING SENIORS

 More information can be found on the Wake Gov website

-State law requires that every child entering public schools in N.C. for the first time receive a health assessment.
+North Carolina law requires every student entering public schools in N.C. for the first time to receive a health assessment.
 The assessment must occur within 12 months prior to entering school.
-The medical provider, parent or guardian is encouraged to provide a completed health assessment transmittal form to school on or before the child's first day of attendance
+The medical provider, parent or guardian must provide a completed North Carolina Health Assessment Transmittal Form to the principal of the school on or before the student's first day of attendance.